dmc1778/VulFuzzHelp/README.md

 ### Installation

-Finally, you can install pytorch using the following command:
+Finally, you can install PyTorch using the following command:

 ```
 MAX_JOBS=4 python setup.py install --user
 ```
-Please note that, it is highly recommend that use ```MAX_JOBS``` which reduce the memory usage and most likely your compilation will not crashes.
-Also, you need to indicate python that you want to install for current user ```--user```.
+Please note that it is highly recommended that use ```MAX_JOBS``` which reduces memory usage and most likely your compilation will not crash.
+Also, you need to indicate the python that you want to install for the current user ```--user```.
 Then run the following command to make the executables:
 ```
 python setup.py develop
 ```

-# Query stackoverflow
+# Query Stackoverflow
 ```
 select p.id,
 p.PostTypeId,